IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

+* In TaikoJiro 1 and 2, the difficulty star is parsed an unsigned integer, but affects song's sorting order in TaikoJiro 1.
+In TaikoJiro 1, the maximum possible value displayed is 65535 (2¹⁶ − 1) In TaikoJiro 2, the maximum possible value parsed is 65535 (2¹⁶ − 1)
 * In TaikoJiro and TJAPlayer2 for.PC, the difficulty star displayed in the song selection screen for each difficulty is determined differently from the actual difficulty star in the gameplay screen.
 For the difficulty star displayed in the song selection screen:
   * The scope and the scope fineness of the `LEVEL:` header are instead both per-difficulty.
 Each per-difficulty scope starts or resumes at `COURSE:` headers specifying the target difficulty and ends at another `COURSE:` header specifying a different difficulty.
     * A "deceptive difficulty star" (a displayed difficulty star in the song selection screen which is different from the actual difficulty star in the gameplay screen) can be defined by placing the `LEVEL:` for the deceptive difficulty star after all notechart definitions in the per-difficulty scope.